Comprehensive Car Insurance

 Inside of the car with windshield that was broken in car accident.
 Find Comprehensive Insurance.

-When you drive a vehicle you love, you’ve got to make sure it’s protected from all kinds of threats.
-Having just one or two types of coverage under your car insurance policy might not offer your vehicle protection against each type of threat that's a concern for you.
+When you drive a vehicle you love or simply rely on, you want to make sure it’s protected from all kinds of threats.
+Having just one or two types of coverage under your car insurance policy might not offer your vehicle protection against each type of disaster that could be a concern for you.
 That’s why you need to make sure you get equipped with the right kind of comprehensive coverage.

 Luckily, an independent insurance agent can get your ride protected by the proper comprehensive car insurance.
 They’ll even get you covered long before you need to file a claim.
-But first, here’s a deep dive into this important coverage.
+But first, here’s a deep dive into this important coverage and why you might need it for your vehicle.

 Also known as “other than collision” coverage, comprehensive car insurance is one form of car insurance that offers a fuller picture of protection for drivers.
 When selecting your car insurance coverage, you’ve got several options.
 Comprehensive policies are designed to protect against numerous threats that aren’t related to vehicular collisions.

-If you really want to protect your vehicle, your best bet is to add comprehensive car insurance to your greater car insurance policy.
-An independent insurance agent can help you find the right coverage for your needs.
+Comprehensive coverage pays for damage to your car due to a non-collision event, such as a flood or theft.
+If you really want to protect your vehicle, your best bet is to add comprehensive car insurance to your auto policy.
+An independent insurance agent can help you find the right coverage for your vehicle.

 What Does Comprehensive Insurance Cover?

 Basically, what comprehensive car insurance covers is everything except collisions with objects or other vehicles, which is what collision coverage is for.
-A typical comprehensive policy will include these types of coverage:
+A typical comprehensive policy includes these types of coverage:

 • Theft: Covers replacement if your car gets stolen.